K3 surfaces with two involutions and low Picard number: Double covers of the plane

 \section{Double covers of the plane}

-In this section we show that a complex K3 surface of degree $2$ admits a holomorphic involution.
-Moreover, we will show that if a complex K3 surface has Picard number $1$ and it admits a holomorphic involution, then it has to be a complex K3 surface of degree $2$.
-First we show that in order to have a double cover structure it is enough to have an ample divisor of self-intersection $2$.
+In this section, we review the theory of K3 surfaces of degree 2 as double covers of $\IP^2$.
+Moreover, we will recall that if a complex K3 surface has Picard number $1$ and it admits a holomorphic involution, then it has to be a complex K3 surface of degree $2$.
+First, we show that in order to have a double cover structure it is enough to have an ample divisor of self-intersection $2$.
 This result will be key in our constructions.
+We then prove~\autoref{c:rho-bounds}.

 \begin{lemma} Let $X$ be a complex K3 surface and $H\in\Pic X$ an ample divisor with $H^2=2$.
 Then~$X$ is isomorphic to a double cover of $\IP^2$ branched along a smooth sextic curve. \end{lemma} \begin{proof} The linear system $|H|$ induces a two-to-one map $X\to \IP^2$ which ramifies above a sextic.
 As~$X$ is a K3 surface, $X$ is smooth, and hence the ramification locus is also smooth. \end{proof}